 I am strong… I am gin-vincible.
 Gin really is a very on-trend drink at the moment with so many boutique gin distilleries popping up everywhere.
 So why not create your own gin bar in your garden?
-I love the idea of adding a simple fence type bar attached to your existing garden shed.
 You could even use a couple of wooden crates to achieve this look.

 Champagne means celebrating.
 And I think every single day should be celebrated and celebrated in style.
-I can imagine propping myself up onto the faux fur bar stool with friends and cheering when the first cork is popped.
-This is a beautiful space that has been carefully designed with an indoor-outdoor feel.
-It is open enough to feel like you are sitting in the garden, yet still protected with cladding for the walls and ceiling.
+I can imagine propping myself up onto the bar stool with friends and cheering when the first cork is popped.
+This is a beautiful space that has been carefully designed with an indoor-outdoor feel, open enough to feel like you are sitting in the garden.

 Tin and wood together are classic materials that can be used to build the best outback and rustic style shed.
 Having bar stool seating on either side of the bar bench makes for easy conversation.
 Adding bar paraphernalia creates humour and quirkiness to your space.

 Fairy lights just make any outdoor area look lovely and welcoming.
-Although this is more of an outdoor barbeque area, the very inviting shed at the back would be a perfect spot to snuggle up on a chilly evening with a warming glass of red.
 Also, when the evening is a little more balmy than usual, some sausages grilling with a cold beer in hand sounds perfect too.

-Bright and colourful.
-Walking into this garden bar, you would instantly feel like some fun was about to be had by all.
-From grabbing your favourite beverage at the brick bar to swaying on the swing, you couldn’t leave without having a boogie under that fabulous disco ball.
+Walking into a bright and colourful would instantly feel like some fun was about to be had by all.
+Whether you’re grabbing your favourite beverage from the bar to dancing the night away, you’re bound to have a fabulous time!

 Well if you can’t watch football while you are having a drink, what has the world come to?
 Under the bar is a great place for storage and those cushions will come in handy as the evening goes on.
-And I love the window boxes on the wall to display glassware and greenery.
 Don’t forget to get a hand with your TV installation.